microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/device-checkmemberobjects.md

 # device: checkMemberObjects

-Check for membership in a list of groups, directory roles, or roleTemplate IDs of directory roles, for the specified device object.
+Check for membership in a list of groups or directory roles for the specified device object.
 This method is transitive.

 ## Permissions